 1. Stop badmouthing women you don't know.
 The next time you see a woman on the street that you would like to take a picture of, post on facebook or twitter, and read what mean comments your friends have to say….don’t.
 Instead, look for another woman and pay her a compliment.

-3. Know a great friend or mother who works extra hard?
+3. Support other women.
+Know a great friend or mother who works extra hard?
 Offer to watch the kids for a night or send her to the spa for a massage.
 Think about whether you can forgo that new purchase of something you may not absolutely need.
 Why not spend it on a deserving woman.
 Offer to pay for a text book or two of a student in college.